engisalor/corpusama/README.md

 url: https://api.reliefweb.int/v1/reports?appname=<YOUR EMAIL ADDRESS>
 ```

-Make a secrets file for `reliefweb_2000+` or design other pairs of configuration files.
+To get started, make a secrets file for `reliefweb_2000+` or design your own configuration files.

 ## Usage example